masc-ucsc/docs/docs/pyrope/10-internals.md

 ## Dealing with unknowns

-Pyrope tries to be compatible with synthesizable Verilog, as such it must handle/understand unknowns.
+Pyrope tries to be compatible with synthesizable Verilog but not equivalent.
+As such it must handle/understand unknowns.
 Compatible does not mean that it will generate the same `?` bits as Verilog, but that it will not generate an unknown when Verilog has known.
 It is allowed to generate a `0` or a `1` when the Verilog logical equivalence check generates an `?`.

+An example of different behavior is that Verilog semantics state `0 * 0sb?` is `0sb?` while most programmers would expect a zero.

 The previous definition of compatibility could allow the Pyrope compiler to randomly replace all the unknowns by `0` or `1` when doing internal compiler passes.
-It could even replace all the unknowns with `0` all the time, or even pick the representation that generates the most efficient code.
+This is not done at compile time to keep determinism, but simulation time should randomly pick 0/1 for unknown bits.

 The issue is that the most likely source of having unknowns in operations is